terrafirma2021/Yamaha-DataLogger/README.md

 ESP32 s3 BLE Yamaha Datalogger

 #### Description:
 The Yamaha DataLogger is an ESP32-based device designed to convert data received from the k-line into Canbus ODB2 standard.
 This functionality enables compatibility with various apps like RaceChrono, Realdash, and Torque.

-Additionally, the project plans to support Gear information in the future.
+Added Ecu Emulator for testing

 #### Supported PIDs:
 - RPM
 - Speed
+- Error code
 - Coolant Temp
 - Gear
 - Voltage ( todo)